hackclub/winter/luanderfarias.md

 Simplo VR is a cheap virtual reality headset with 6-dof and support for steamvr. made for the community by the community, simplo is the easiest way to enter in the virtual reality worlds without paying a fortune...

+we gonna try our best to develop a headset with 6-dof tracking, maybe hand tracking and a lot of stuff to make the project not only one of the cheapiest ways to enter vr, but one of the better ones!

 Fully open-source and customizable, made to be refined and improved.

 ## Plan